-The opportunity to study abroad is one of the richest educational experiences a student can have.
+Study abroad is one of the richest educational experiences a student can have.
 When students return from study abroad in places like Italy or Hong Kong, they describe their time abroad as an experience that changed their lives.
-Students study abroad to see the world, to study their academic interests in a global context, to learn a language, to prepare for a job in the global economy and to add distinction to an application for graduate or professional school.
+Students study abroad to pursue their academic interests in a global context, to learn a language, to gain practical field work or lab experience, to engage in an international internship, and to add distinction to an application for graduate or professional school.

-The Education Abroad Center (EAC) can help students decide which program is best for them, whether to study abroad for a summer, quarter, semester or a full year and when to go abroad (freshman through senior years).
-The EAC Coordinators also participate in freshman seminars, offer financial aid workshops and can advise on programs that have internship opportunities.
-The EAC also administers the Global and International Studies (GIS) minor, which is sponsored by the Humanities Program in the College of Letters and Science.
+UC Davis Study Abroad advisers can help students decide which program is best for them, whether to study abroad for a summer, quarter, semester or a full year and when to go abroad (freshman through senior years).
+UC Davis Study Abroad also provides freshman seminars, advising sessions for new and transfer students, information sessions for particular majors, countries or regions, and financial aid workshops to assist with funding study abroad programs.
+Staff also advise on programs that have internship opportunities.
+UC Davis Study Abroad also administers the Global and International Studies (GIS) minor, which is sponsored by the Humanities Program in the College of Letters and Science.

-The EAC is home to the University of California Education Abroad Program (EAP), to UC Davis Quarter Abroad and to UC Davis Summer Abroad.
-The EAC also provides advising for students interested in non-UC “independent” programs and administers the Non-UC Study Abroad (NUCSA) leave program.
-Finally, the EAC advises and provides student services for international EAP Reciprocal Exchange students.
+UC Davis Study Abroad is home to UC Davis Quarter Abroad, UC Davis Summer Abroad, UC Davis Internships Abroad, UC Davis Seminars Abroad and the University of California Education Abroad Program (UCEAP).
+UC Davis Study Abroad also provides advising for students interested in non-UC "independent" programs and administers the non-UC study abroad leave program, and provides student services for international UCEAP Reciprocal Exchange students.

 The UC Davis First-Year Seminar Program gives first-year students the opportunity to study with faculty members in small groups, meeting in settings more informal than the ordinary classroom.
 The seminars focus on a current intellectual interest of the faculty member.
 All seminars emphasize student participation, providing intense intellectual exchange among students and between student and teacher.

-The UC Davis Mathematics and Science Teaching Program (MAST) program helps students explore mathematics and science teaching careers while working on their math, science, or engineering degree.
-Part of the statewide University of California Science and Mathematics Initiative, MAST offers seminars on education, internships in K-12 classrooms, and academic advising to help students choose coursework compatible with multiple goals, including preparing for a teaching credential program.
+The UC Davis CalTeach Mathematics and Science Teaching Program (MAST) provides students with opportunities to explore careers in mathematics and science education.
+Part of the statewide University of California Science and Mathematics Initiative designed to address the critical need for quality science and mathematics teachers, MAST offers seminars on effective teaching practices, active internships in K-12 and UC Davis classrooms, and academic advising.

-The Student Farm offers students a wide range of educational and research opportunities in sustainable agriculture through numerous internship offerings, formal courses (e.g., in organic crop production, sustainable agriculture and environmental education) and research efforts.
-Opportunities include several staff-supervised hands-on projects such as organic vegetable production and marketing, on-farm composting, tractor operations and environmental education tours for school children.
-In addition, students may conduct field and greenhouse experiments in various aspects of sustainable agriculture or other individual projects.
+The Student Farm offers students diverse hands-on learning and research opportunities in sustainable agriculture through internships, formal courses (e.g., in organic crop production, sustainable agriculture, environmental education) and research projects.
+Students grow and sell organic vegetables in the Market Garden, develop diverse horticultural skills in the Ecological Garden, operate and maintain tractors and equipment, make compost, and provide hands-on farm tours for school children.
+Students may also create specialized projects in related areas.
 The Student Farm is a part of the Agricultural Sustainability Institute and is located on the west edge of the campus core, near the Rec Pool.
 The Student Farm is open to all students, regardless of major or background.

 The University of California hosts a system-wide academic and residential program for undergraduate students attending from each of the UC campuses.
 Housed within the UC Washington Center (UCDC), an 11-story, state of the art facility, convenient to public transportation, and located in downtown D.C., the programs provide undergraduates an opportunity to enrich their education while in residence for one quarter in the nation's capital.
 The program's principal activities include enrollment in credit-bearing courses, participation in academic internships, and opportunity to explore the many educational, cultural and historical activities in the Washington area.